DominikStolzenburg/aerosolpy/README.md

 aerosolpy also includes classes for calculations of more complex aerosol mechanics and kinetics.

-### Submodules

-1. aerosolpy includes the submodule `aerosolpy.instr` which provides functionality related to typical aerosol measurement devices.
-   Currently supports differential mobility analyzers (DMAs) or condensation particle counters (CPCs).

 ## Installation

-aerosolpy is intended to be a python package indexed in PyPi and installation will be made possible via pip.
-As soon as this is available it can be installed via:
+aerosolpy is available on [PyPi](https://pypi.org/project/aerosolpy/).
+It can be installed via pip to your python environment:
 `pip install aerosolpy`

-Currently this is not impelmented yet and the package needs to be installed from source.
+The package can also be installed from source.
 A setup.py file is included in the package.
 Please find the source code available in the public [GitHub repository of aerosolpy](https://github.com/DominikStolzenburg/aerosolpy).